 The entire Java ecosystem has numerous applications and web servers as of today.
 Among web servers, we have Apache Tomcat, Project Jigsaw, Rimfaxe Web Server (RWS), Jo!
 Etc. dominates the space.

-Similarly application servers like WebSphere, JBoss, and WebLogic, etc. are dominating the industry commercially.
+Similarly, application servers like WebSphere, JBoss, WebLogic, etc. are dominating the industry commercially.

 #7) Embedded Systems

-Java can produce robust tools that can handle application exceptions efficiently and is fast too as it is better for developing low-level programs.
+Java can produce robust tools that can handle application exceptions efficiently and are fast too as it is better for developing low-level programs.

 Embedded systems applications using Java: